brain-power/Brain-Power-Amazon-Fidgetology/README.md

 # Brain-Power-Amazon-Fidgetology

-Repository for demo app + code artifacts associated with [Brain Power fidgetology post](https://aws.amazon.com/blogs/machine-learning/building-automatic-analysis-of-body-language-to-gauge-attention-and-engagement-using-amazon-kinesis-video-streams-and-amazon-ai-services/) in AWS Machine Learning blog.
+Repository for demo app + code artifacts associated with [Brain Power fidgetology post](https://aws.amazon.com/blogs/machine-learning/building-automatic-analysis-of-body-language-to-gauge-attention-and-engagement-using-amazon-kinesis-video-streams-and-amazon-ai-services/) on AWS Machine Learning Blog.

 ## Overview

-This is a serverless web application for streaming webcam feed from a browser to Amazon Kinesis Video Streams and Amazon Rekognition Video.
+This is a serverless web application for streaming webcam feed from a browser to [Amazon Kinesis Video Streams](https://console.aws.amazon.com/kinesisvideo) and [Amazon Rekognition Video](https://docs.aws.amazon.com/rekognition/latest/dg/streaming-video.html).
 Body motion metrics can be then be visualized in web app with minimal delay.

 AWS Technologies used:
 * Kinesis Video Streams